A Framework for Large Scale Synthetic Graph Dataset Generation: Experiments

 \subsection{Methods}

 Our method involves fitting a single large graph and learning a parametric model that can be used to generate graphs on the same scale or larger.
 We compare with the following baselines:

-\begin{itemize} \item \textbf{Random}: We generate graph structures using Erdos-Renyi model, along with a random feature generator with ranges fitted to the original feature dimension.
-This model is integrated in our proposed framework. \item \textbf{GraphWorld} \citep{palowitch2022graphworld}: Is a recent method for generating arbitrary graphs using the degree corrected stochastic block model (SBM).
-We improve this method and add a fitting step that fits the model onto the underlying dataset. \end{itemize}
+\begin{itemize} \item \textbf{Random}: We generate graph structures using the Erdős–Rényi model, along with a random feature generator with ranges fitted to the original feature dimension.
+This model is integrated into our proposed framework. \item \textbf{Graphworld} \citep{palowitch2022graphworld}: is a recent method for generating arbitrary graphs using the degree corrected stochastic block model (SBM). \textbf{Note**:} \textit{we improve this method and add a fitting step that fits the model onto the underlying dataset.} \end{itemize}

-\subsection{Dataset details}
+\subsection{Dataset Details}

-In this section we provide details on a real-world datasets encompassing different graph sizes with varying number of features.
-More details are provided in appendix.
+The datasets used in the experiments are summarized in Table \ref{tab:datasetdetails}.
+They have different graph sizes and varying numbers of features.
+The steps used to construct the graphs are detailed in Table \ref{tab:data_construction} in the Appendix \ref{sec:ddetails}.